rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 there always is an infinite amount of additional numbers.

-Apart from any specific and included upper boundary, it is however possible to specify an interval of real numbers by exclusion: `r in [a,b)`.
-The meaning of this specification is that `r` may have any positive value in between `a` (inclusive) and `b` (exclusive).
+Apart from any specific and included upper boundary, it is however possible to specify an interval of real numbers by exclusion: `r in [a,b)` where `a,b,e in R+`.
+The meaning of this specification is that `r` may have any value in between `a` (inclusive) and `b` (exclusive).
 Put differently, any number from `a` to `(b - e)` is included, if `e` (epsilon) represents an infinitesimal small positive number.

+Obviously, the same approach can be used to specify the lower boundary by
+exclusion: `r in (a,b]` where `a,b,e in R+` means that `r` may have any value in between `a` (exclusive) and `b` (inclusive).
+In other words, any number from `(a + e)` to `b` is included, if `e` is an infinitesimal small positive number.

 **CLARIFICATION**
 A type-1 sectioning node is the last unrelated node entered, but not exited, before a section's first node is entered.
-A type-2 sectioning node is the last unrelated node exited, before a section's first node is entered.
+Similar to that, a type-2 sectioning node is the last unrelated node exited, before a section's first node is entered.

 Note that a type-1 section is defined to begin with the sectioning node's first child.
 Because of that, and in order to support empty sections, the definition requires to open the declared section when the sectioning node's enter event is about to be exited, not when the first node is being entered.
 Because of that, the definition of the first node of a type-1 section can also be seen as a definition by exclusion.

-Note also that the definition of a type-2 section is similar with that regards.
+Note that the definition of a type-2 section is similar with that regards.

 **QUESTION**
 Is it possible to define the end of a section in terms of an (enter or exit) event, beginning with which no more associations are allowed?

 To be more clear, once such an event is entered, the corresponding section must be closed immediately.
-That is, not even the event is allowed to establish any further associations before closing the corresponding section.
+That is, even the event is not allowed to establish any further association before closing the corresponding section.

 <!-- ======================================================================= -->
 ## available events

 One of the first events that could be used to close a section is the exit event of a section's first (top-level) node.
-Obviously, using this particular event to end a section by default won't help much as (1) a section would always need to have at least one node (i.e. empty sections could not be supported because an empty section could then not be closed) and (2) any such section would always have to end with its first top-level node (i.e. multiple top-level nodes could not be supported because a section can not be re-opened).
+Obviously, using this particular event to close a section by default won't help much as (1) a section would always need to have at least one node (i.e. empty sections could not be supported because  an empty section could then not be closed) and (2) any such section would always have to end with its first top-level node (i.e. multiple top-level nodes could not be supported because a section can not be re-opened).

 Because no descendant of a top-level node can be excluded, none of the events of any descendant is suited to generically define the end of a section.
 That is, because choosing one particular descendant as a section's last node would represent an attempt to exclude any potential subsequent descendant.
-And, because of that, the only event that could potentially be used would be the exit event of the last subsequent descendant.
+And, because of that, the only event that could be used would be the exit event of the last subsequent descendant.
 Obviously, such a definition can not be independent of any particular structure and thus would not be generic.

 A generic definition is in principle a necessity because any node of a section is subsequent to the section's sectioning node.
-Allowing a default definition to have a requirement, that some condition must hold with regards to one or more subsequent nodes, would mean that subsequent nodes would have an effect on a presequent node (i.e. the sectioning node).
+Allowing a default definition to have a requirement, that some condition must hold with regards to one or more subsequent nodes would mean that subsequent nodes would have an effect on a presequent node (i.e. the sectioning node).
 Consequently, and due to an algorithm's current knowledge, such a definition would disallow a straight forward implementation.